eiva078/Myntra-Hackathon/README.md

 ## Introduction
 Our solution aims to cater to the fashion needs of Gen Z by providing a realistic try-before-you-buy experience.
-By harnessing AI-driven trend analysis, AR technology, and collaborative supply chains, we offer tailored recommendations and an interactive platform that enhances customer engagement and reduces fit issues.
+By harnessing AR technology and collaborative supply chains, we offer tailored recommendations and an interactive platform that enhances customer engagement and reduces fit issues.

 ## Features
 - **3D Avatar Try-On:** Experience a realistic try-before-you-buy feature with a 3D avatar linked to the Myntra app.